umatrangolo/alertdispatcher/docs/README.md

           +---+   +----+   +--+      +------+

 On an alert triggered by a failing rule on CW an SNS topic gets notified that then invokes a λ fn.
-This fn is the one that parsed the alert event and forwards it to the target Slack ch.
+This fn is the one that parses the alert event and forwards it to the target Slack ch.

 ## Usage